 It appears you do not do any trust management.

-Smack will consider keys that get imported as undecided until you mark them as trusted using openPgpContact.trust(fingerprint)
+Smack will consider keys that get imported as undecided until you mark them as trusted using openPgpContact.trust(fingerprint).

-.
+You can get a list of trusted keys using openPgpContact.getTrustedAnnouncedKeys().
 This is the set of keys Smack will consider for encryption.

 Sometimes I encounter the issue that my server does not properly deliver the keys of my contacts to me via pep notifications.
-To work around this you could use openPgpContact.updateKeys(connection)
+To work around this you could use openPgpContact.updateKeys(connection) which will explicitly query for keys of the contact.

 Then you should trust the keys and be good to go